theQRL/hyperion/docs/installing-hyperion.rst

     brew update
     brew upgrade
-    brew tap ethereum/ethereum
+    brew tap theqrl/theqrl
-    brew install solidity
+    brew install hyperion

-To install the most recent 0.4.x / 0.5.x version of Hyperion you can also use ``brew install solidity@4`` and ``brew install solidity@5``, respectively.
+To install the most recent 0.4.x / 0.5.x version of Hyperion you can also use ``brew install hyperion@4`` and ``brew install hyperion@5``, respectively.

 If you need a specific version of Hyperion you can install a Homebrew formula directly from Github.